-There is a limit of four persons on board each boat for Series Racing.
-The constitution of the crew, their actions and safety are the responsibility of the skipper of record.
+The make up of the crew, their actions and safety are the responsibility of the skipper of record.
 Boats do not have to be helmed by a SCOW-certified skipper.
 Any SCOW member can helm, however a SCOW-certified skipper must be on board and in control of the boat.

 Any SCOW-certified skipper can apply for a boat by signing up for the series on the Race with SCOW page.
-Ideally, the registration period is the 10 to 21 day interval prior to each series, and the list of selected skippers is announced no later than a week before the first race of a series.
+Once registration closes and the boat assignment process is completed, the Racing Director will announce the skipper/boat assignments as soon as possible, but no later than a week before the first race of a series.

 Race Committee Duty